linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/16 Exotic Options I.md

 Returning to the XYZ currency hedging example, let's examine the use of gap options as a hedging instrument.
 The intuitive appeal of a gap option is that we can purchase insurance with which we are fully protected if the loss exceeds a certain amount.

 Table 4 lists gap put premiums for different strikes and payment triggers.
 When the strike equals the payment trigger, the premium is the same as for an ordinary put.
 For a given strike, increasing the payment trigger reduces the premium.
 The reason is that when the payment trigger is above the strike, the option holder will have to make a payment to the option writer in some cases.
-For example, consider the case when the strike is  $0.8 and the payment trigger is$ 1.
-If the exchange rate is 0.95, the gap put holder is obligated to sell euros worth $0.95 for only $0.8, a loss of $0.15.
-The option premium in this case is -$0.0888, reflecting the possibility that the option buyer will end up making a payment at maturity to the option seller.
+For example, consider the case when the strike is  \$0.8 and the payment trigger is\$ 1.
+If the exchange rate is 0.95, the gap put holder is obligated to sell euros worth \$0.95 for only \$0.8, a loss of \$0.15.
+The option premium in this case is -\$0.0888, reflecting the possibility that the option buyer will end up making a payment at maturity to the option seller.
 A hedger believing it highly likely that the exchange rate would be below 0.8 might be willing to receive a premium in exchange for the risk that the exchange rate would end up between 0.8 and 1.0.

 Note that for a given trigger,  $K_{2}$ , you can always find a strike,  $K_{1}$ , that will make the option premium zero.
 Thus, gap options permit us to accomplish something similar to the paylater strategy.